 Kellie Burns is the District Executive Officer at the Yavapai Accommodation School District.
 Prior to becoming DEO, she was the Dean of Students at YASD from July 2014 to February 2016.
 She was born and raised in Sturgis, South Dakota and earned her Bachelor’s degree in Elementary Education from Black Hills State University in Spearfish, SD in 2000.
 Shortly after college graduation, she moved with her family to Holbrook, Arizona, where she taught 4th grade for five years.
 In 2005, she and her family moved to Seligman, Arizona, where she taught a variety of grade levels and subject areas for nine years.
 She earned her ELL Certification in 2005 and Master’s in Administrative Leadership and Supervision in 2009 from the University of Phoenix.
 She serves on three professional boards: the Forest Fees Management Association, the Arizona Correctional Educators Board and the Arizona Alternative Education Consortium, and one personal board: the Arizona Draft Horse and Mule Association.
 She is a proud wife, mother of three and grandmother of two.
 She currently resides in Paulden with her family and brood of animals on the family hobby farm.

 Allison Fontana came to Arizona by way of Utah then by California.
 A lover of sun and surf at heart, she finally adapted to life in the mountains where she always wonders if it is about to snow.
 As a lover of numbers and purchase orders, she honed her business acumen working directly with the Yavapai County Education Service Agency for a decade.
 Fortunately for the district, we have Allison now in the position of Business Manager.
-Serving with multiple organizations which begin with the letter “A” – such as the Arizona Correctional Educators where she presides as Treasurer, the Arizona School Boards Association, and the Arizona Association of School Business officials – she brings her effervescent joy and business skill to those entities.
+Serving with multiple organizations which begin with the letter “A” – the Arizona School Boards Association and the Arizona Association of School Business officials – she brings her effervescent joy and business skill to those entities.
 While not saving the school from financial disaster, she occupies herself raising two daughters and has a home in Paulden.

 Karen McClellan is the Registrar Specialist at the Yavapai Accommodation School District where she is responsible for state reporting and student information systems district wide.
 She was born in Crown King, Arizona and has lived in Prescott most of her life.
 She graduated from Prescott High School and later Southwest Institute of Trichology.
 She married her high school sweetheart, had three children and eventually moved on to education where she has remained for the last sixteen years.
 She is a current AASBO member and Arizona Correctional Educators member, earning their prestigious 2017 award of Outstanding Correctional Professional of the Year.
 She has also served as Vice President of the Arizona Association of Special Education Providers and Arizona Certified Surrogate Parent for disadvantaged students.
 Karen is adept at communicating with adolescents.
 She has also served on NCA Steering committees at two different schools.
 Tim Carter, Yavapai County Superintendent, recently gave her the honorary award “Director of First Impressions” because of her friendly and approachable demeanor.